Runhui-Wang/FILE_TRANSFER_INCOMPLETE/README.md

 An ongoing project that aims to function as a file transfer tool using websocket and MFC.
 Progress Update :

 8/31: Completed the App design.
 9/9: Working on Csocket.h and self-studying websockets and connections.
+WHY MFC?
+Ans: Found tutorial on it and find it quite interesting to learn.